Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Experiments

-We demonstrate how the sparse codes reveal cluster structure from three perspectives: row perspective, column perspective, and Gram matrix perspective.
+It has been qualitatively analyzed how the sparse codes reveal cluster structure in Section~\ref{sec:SSR}.
+We now illustrate it from row perspective, column perspective, and Gram matrix perspective.
 The Gaussian data G1, G2, G3, and onion data are taken as examples.
-We show both SSRk and SSRo.
+Both SSRk and SSRl are shown.

-Row vectors of sparse codes reveal the clusters as well as the overlaps of these clusters.
-They are plotted in Figure~\ref{fig:gausseigenvector} and Figure~\ref{fig:onioneigenvector}.
-In Figure~\ref{fig:gausseigenvector}, the cross sections of these vectors become larger and larger from (a) to (c), faithfully reflecting the overlapping status; samples in these cross sections will be misclassified by Scut; they are the black dots in Figure~\ref{fig:gaussClassPoints} and Figure~\ref{fig:onionClassPoints}.
+The row vectors of sparse codes $H$ are demonstrated in Figure~\ref{fig:gausseigenvector} and Figure~\ref{fig:onioneigenvector}.
+Usually, on each column of $H$, only one value dominates, which indicates the cluster membership.
+The cross sections of these vectors at the end of each segment indicate the overlapping regions.
+In Figure~\ref{fig:gausseigenvector}, the cross sections become more and more significant from (a) to (c), faithfully reflecting the overlapping status.
+Samples in these cross sections will be misclassified by Scut, which are plotted as black dots in Figure~\ref{fig:gaussClassPoints} and Figure~\ref{fig:onionClassPoints}.

-Column vectors of sparse codes make the cluster structure more prominent, compared with the original data.
-For G2, they are plotted in Figure~\ref{fig:eigenvector_points}.
-In contrast to the codes of K-means, the sparse codes are soft; they describe the clusters and the overlaps of them.
-The truncated sparse codes try to remove some noise; they are closer to the codes of K-means.
+The column vectors of sparse codes, taking G2 as example, are illustrated in Figure~\ref{fig:eigenvector_points}.
+For SSRk, compared with the original data in Figure~\ref{fig:gaussClassPoints:g2}, the codes make the cluster structure prominent.
+Besides, in contrast to the 0-1 discrete codes of K-means, the sparse codes are continuous, which can describe the clusters (if one entry dominates) and the overlaps (if several comparable entries exist).
+The truncated sparse codes try to resolve the overlaps, being closer to the K-means's codes.

-Gram matrix $H^TH$ reveal the approximated linear relation of data: each sample can be approximated by the linear combination of all samples, with weights provided by the corresponding column of $H^TH$.
-For G2, they are shown in Figure~\ref{fig:gaussGram}.
-We see the weights in each column of $H^TH$ distribute according to the relevance of the corresponding sample to all samples; and they are signed. $\bar{H}^T\bar{H}$ makes the main relation more clear.
-For SSRk, the averages of column sums of $\bar{H}^T\bar{H}$ on G1-G3 and onion are 1, 0.9866, 0.9249, and 0.9784 respectively.
-They are still close to 1.
+The Gram matrix $H^TH$ reveals the linear relation of data: each sample can be approximated by the linear combination of all samples, with weights provided by the corresponding column of $H^TH$.
+Taking G2 as example, the matrices are shown in Figure~\ref{fig:gaussGram}.
+We see the weights in each column of $H^TH$ distribute according to the relevance of the corresponding sample to all samples. $\bar{H}^T\bar{H}$ removes the small weights, especially the negative ones, making the main relation clearer.
+For SSRk, the averages of column sums in $\bar{H}^T\bar{H}$ on G1-G3 and onion are 1, 0.9866, 0.9249, and 0.9784 respectively, still close to 1, implying the distortions due to truncations are small.